souxls/Collections/README.md

 - [awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
 Focus on self-hosting.
 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-english-ebooks](https://github.com/hehonghui/awesome-english-ebooks) - 经济学人(含音频)、纽约客、卫报、连线、大西洋月刊等英语杂志免费下载,支持epub、mobi、pdf格式, 每周更新.
+- [awesometts-anki-addon](https://github.com/AwesomeTTS/awesometts-anki-addon) - AwesomeTTS text-to-speech add-on for Anki
+- [awesome-vite](https://github.com/vitejs/awesome-vite) - ⚡️ A curated list of awesome things related to Vite.js
+- [awesome-pcaptools](https://github.com/caesar0301/awesome-pcaptools) - A collection of tools developed by other researchers in the Computer Science area to process network traces.
+All the right reserved for the original authors.

 ## Python